-210.3 District Boundaries
+210.3 District Boundaries-

-The Deerfield Wetlands Conservation District is defined as those areas of the town that contain wetlands as defined in 210.2, as well as all areas within 100 feet of the jurisdictional wetland area.
+A. The Deerfield Wetlands Conservation District is defined as those areas of the town that contain wetlands as defined as these areas of the Town that contain wetlands as defined in 210.2 including, but not limited to, marshes, ponds, bogs, lakes, streams and rivers as well as soils that are defined as poorly or very poorly drained by the National Cooperative Soil Survey conducted by the U.S. Department of Agriculture Soil Conservation Service.
+(Adopted March 14, 2006)

+Poorly drained soils less than one quarter (1/4) acre in area shall be excluded from definition provided that these soils are at least one hundred feet (100') from any wetlands.

-- A. "Town of Deerfield Wetlands Conservation District Map" is hereby deemed to be a part of the official zoning map of the Town of Deerfield. - B. The Planning Board shall determine whether the regulations contained in the ordinance apply when it is alleged that an area has been incorrectly delineated as a wetland or that an area not so designated meets the criteria for wetland designation.
-The Planning Board shall make their judgment under this section only upon the determination by a qualified wetland scientist on the basis of additional on-site investigation or other suitable research.
-This evidence shall be acceptable only when presented in written form to the Planning Board.
-Any necessary wetland testing procedures shall be conducted at the expense of the applicant. - C. Wetlands as defined in 210.2 do not include manmade ditches and swales, sedimentation/detention basins or ponds, manmade agricultural/irrigation ponds and swales, fire ponds, septic or manure lagoons, or silage pits.
+B. "Town of Deerfield Wetlands Conservation District Map" is hereby deemed to be a part of the official zoning map of the Town of Deerfield.

+C. Wetlands incorrectly delineated: where it is alleged that an area has been incorrectly delineated as a wetland, or that an area not so designated meets the criteria for wetland designation, the Planning Board shall determine whether the regulations contained herein have application.

+The Planning Board shall make their judgment under this section only upon the determination by a qualified soil scientist(s) and/or plant scientist(s) on the basis of additional on-site investigation or other suitable research that the information contained on the Wetlands Map is incorrect.
+This evidence shall be acceptable only when presented in written form by said scientist(s) to the Planning Board.
+Any necessary soil testing procedures shall be conducted at the expense of the landowner or developer.

-210.4 Relation to Other Districts
+210.4 Relation to Other Districts-

-Where the Wetlands Conservation District is superimposed over another zoning district, the more restrictive regulations shall apply.
+Where the Wetlands Conservation District is superimposed over another zoning district; the more restrictive regulations shall apply.